NuttaneeKnight/ServiceNow/servicePortal.md

 - The hamburger bar on the top right, you can Edit option schema.
 We will revisit that later.
 - If you want to find the list of different methods on the service portal, Go to server script => Go inside the finction scope than type $sp. this will render the method list with explanation that can be useful for calling the method on the server side.
 - The same goes fr the Client Script method call, if you type spUtil. the method list will show up

+# What is a Widget?
+- An analogu = Cover Letter
+    - Have a templete for each job posting and edit it from there
+    - This will help make things fater and minimize the error.
+- Resuable, modular component
+- Defines content and behavior
+- Almost everything is a widget
+- Exampes:
+    - KB Article
+    - Sc Cat Item